-• Providing step advancements for certain former transitional employees; and because it will be vital as we prepare for the next round of bargaining," Rolando said, pointing out that negotiations for the next contract will begin in June 2019, and that the union's priorities will be
+• Providing step advancements for certain former transitional employees; and vital as we prepare for the next round of bargaining," Rolando said, pointing out that negotiations for the next contract will begin in June 2019, and that the union's priorities will be guided by the National Agreement resolutions adopted because it will be during this convention.

-Preserving our protections against contracting out and layoffs.
+• Preserving our protections against contracting out and layoffs.

 That agreement was overwhelmingly approved by members.
-"This tremendous unity within NALC is incredibly gratifying guided by the resolutions adopted during this convention.
+"This tremendous unity within NALC is incredibly gratifying